aallan/DataSensingLab/Software/README.txt

     Code for the Sensor Mote (with RF or AirQuality) which was used at Google I/O in 2013.
 Now for sale at http://datasensinglab.com/dslstore

+DistributedNetworkData/
+    Code for the Arduino Shield associated with the "Distributed Network Data" book by Alasdair Allan and Kipp Bradford.

 DSLWorkshop/
-    Code for the Arduino Shield PCB distributed as part of the DSL Workshop kit, and associated with the "Distributed Network Data" book by Alasdair Allan and Kipp Bradford.
+    Code for the Arduino Shield PCB distributed as part of the DSL Workshop kit, and associated with the "Distributed Network Data" workshop by Alasdair Allan and Kipp Bradford.

 StrataNY2012/